-Sailing from Panama to Colombia
+Boat Ride from Panama to Colombia

 The driver was almost as sleepy as I was, and roping the bike and trailer on top of the four wheel drive seemed to take a very long time!
 Just as well he tied it on well though, as he then drove like a maniac for the next 4 hours to the coast!

 The road was one that would have been possible to ride, but it would have been pretty unpleasant cycling.

-Sailing from Carti in Panama
+Sailing trip from Carti in Panama

 The Sailing Koala at just over 30 feet, is not the biggest boat on the ocean, especially when six passengers complete with backpacks and of course my bicycle and trailer are loaded on board.
 Lets call it cosy!

 The first island we visited was little more than an hour from the mainland, which gave us all a chance to get used to the boat, and each other.

-The San Blas Islands
+The San Blas Islands near Panama

 The first island we headed too, as all the islands in San Blas we visited, is home to members of the Kuna tribe.
 Fabian prides himself on his contacts with the Kuna community, and it gave us a brief insight into the way they live, eat and are educated.